jin-sj/rl_study/summary/day_1.md

   * Exploration: Must explore to find new states of the environment
   * Exploitation: Use a learned policy to choose the optmized action (max reward/value)
 2. Whole problem vs. subproblems
+  * Whole: Prepare breakfast
+  * subproblem: Pour milk in a way that doesn't overflow, etc.

 Four elements of RL:
 1. Policy: Agent's way of behaving at a given time